Hint1k/myapp2/README.md

 - Password: 123 <br>

 **New user registration process:** <br>
-- Log in as admin <br>
+- Log in as an admin <br>
-- Create a new customer.
-Or find a customer number of an existing customer <br>
+- Create a new customer or use one of the default customers (customer numbers: 1, 2, or 3) <br>
-- Register a new user with the customer number <br>
+- Register a new user and link them to the customer using the customer number <br>
-- Log in using the new username and password <br>
+- Log in with the new username and password <br>